-The settings for connecting to the ACL Analytics Exchange database are securely stored in an encrypted file named aclDatabase.xml.
-If you need to modify any of these settings, you need to enter the new information in an unencrypted copy of the file, and move it to the geronimo\var\config subfolder where it will be encrypted automatically the next time the ACL Analytics Exchange Geronimo service starts.
-If you update your database settings, you need to update the aclDatabase.xml file on each Geronimo application server that connects to the ACL Analytics Exchange database.
+The settings for connecting to the ACL Analytics Exchange database are securely stored in an encrypted file named acldatabase.xml.
+If you need to modify any of these settings, you need to enter the new information in an unencrypted copy of the file, and move it to the TomCat\conf subfolder where it will be encrypted automatically the next time the ACL Analytics Exchange Service starts.
+If you update your database settings, you need to update the acldatabase.xml file on each Tomcat application server that connects to the ACL Analytics Exchange database.
 This includes AX Server, AX Engine Node, and the AX Exception server if AX Exception is part of your implementation and it is installed on a separate server from AX Server.